Robotics and Autonomy MS

 Advanced Topics in Optimal Control

-Thesis Option: A minimum of two terms of laboratory-based research that leads to a publicly defended MS thesis.
-Students will be advised by a faculty member, and when applicable, a representative of industry or government sponsor.
+Thesis Option: Students will complete two terms (3.0 credits per term; 6.0 total credits) of ECE 898, which is laboratory-based research that leads to a publicly defended MS thesis.
+Students will be advised by a faculty member, and when applicable, a representative of industry or government sponsor.6.0

-Non-thesis Option: In lieu of the research and thesis, students will complete 6.0 credits of additional coursework in a Technical Focus Area.
-Graduate Co-op is encouraged for non-thesis students but is not required.
+Non-thesis Option: In lieu of research and a thesis, students will complete 6.0 credits of coursework from the Aligned Mathematical Theory, Applications, or Signal Processing areas.

 Optional Co-op Experience ***0-1